toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 14. If I use `string.Split()` but there is no separator within the string that is split, can I rely on the exception thrown when accessing the array returned from `Split()` to provide validation?

 No, the exception thrown would be `IndexOutOfRangeException` which provides no information to the caller about what the problem was.
 Instead, throw and `ArgumentException` that provides information to the caller about what to correct.

+### 15. How do you invoke a Deconstrutor?

+While you can obviously just call as a normal method, the point of the deconstructor is to return the values into a tuple as in
+`        Person person = new Person("John", "Doe");
+         (string firstName,string lastName) = person;`